QUESTIONS ABOUT FILING BANKRUPTCY IN SUFFOLK COUNTY LONG ISLAND; INFORMATION ABOUT FILING FOR

 Q. Will anyone go to my house to go through my belongings if I file for bankruptcy?

-to go through, or inspect, their belongings in connection with a bankruptcy filing. ( I have been actively handling
+through, or inspect, their belongings in connection with a bankruptcy filing. ( I have been actively handling chapter 7 and

-bankruptcy discharge whatever I owe on the car loan, including any repossession fees, attorneys fees, late
+whatever I owe on the car loan, including any repossession fees, attorneys fees, late charges, and interest?

-bankruptcy will discharge whatever you owe on the car loan, including any repossession fees, attorneys fees, late
+discharge whatever you owe on the car loan, including any repossession fees, attorneys fees, late charges, and interest.

 Q. Will filing a chapter 7 bankruptcy on Long Island will stop a garnishment?